Scalingo/documentation/_posts/languages/php/2000-01-01-codeigniter.md

 ## Detection

-When a PHP application is deployed, we're looking at the existence of a `system/core/CodeIgniter.php` file to know if it is using a CodeIgniter 3.
+When a PHP application is deployed, we're looking at the existence of a `system/core/CodeIgniter.php` file to know if it is using a CodeIgniter.

 During the deployment process you'll see the following output, mentioning that the framework has correctly been detected.